OffchainLabs/arbitrum-classic/docs/AVM_Specification.md

 The ArbGas costs of instructions might change in the future.

 When an instruction is about to be executed, if the ArbGas cost of that instruction is G:
-* If ArbGas Remaining is zero, the instruction executes normally and ArbGas Remaining stays at zero.
-* If 0 < ArbGas Remaining <= G, ArbGas Remaining is set to zero and an Error is raised.
+* If 0 <= ArbGas Remaining <= G, ArbGas Remaining is set to MaxUint256 and an Error is raised.
 The instruction is not executed.
-* If ArbGas Remaining < G, ArbGas Remaining is reduced by G and the instruction is executed.
+* If ArbGas Remaining > G, ArbGas Remaining is reduced by G and the instruction is executed.

 ## Instructions